florinpop17/app-ideas/Projects/1-Beginner/Portfolio-Plus.md

 ## User Stories

--   [ ] User can ... first user story
+-   [ ] User can view a homepage with a brief introduction and photo.
--   [ ] User can ... second user story
+-   [ ] User can navigate to a "Projects" section to view a list of your projects with project titles and descriptions.
--   [ ] User can ... third user story
+-   [ ] User can click on a project to view more details, including project images and additional information.
--   [ ] User can ... fourth user story
+-   [ ] User can visit an "Experience" section to read about your work or educational experiences.
--   [ ] User can ... fifth user story
+-   [ ] User can access a "Contact" page or section with your contact information (e.g., email, LinkedIn, GitHub).
--   etc...

 ## Bonus features

+-   [ ] User can see animations or transitions to enhance the website's visual appeal.
+-   [ ] User can implement a responsive design to ensure the website looks good on different screen sizes.
--   [ ] User can ... first bonus feature
+-   [ ] User can add a blog section to share insights or articles related to your field.
--   [ ] User can ... second bonus feature
+-   [ ] User can include a downloadable resume (PDF) for convenience.
--   etc...

 ## Useful links and resources